alvinywf/twitter-sentiment-analysis/README.md

 - **Word embedding**: Try out other word embeddings such as Word2vec or other versions of GloVe.
 - **Hyperparameter tuning**: Conduct hyperparameter tuning for logistic regression, support vector classifier, Naive Bayes classifier and LSTM network.
 - **Model architecture**: Experiment with different model architectures for LSTM network.

-With a sentiment analysis model, companies will be able to accurately identify the public sentiment towards their brands in real time.
-This will then allow them to come up with timely strategic changes and key improvements to their products or services which will help in maximising customer satisfaction.